The Vanguard Group Review

 The Vanguard Group, Inc. (Vanguard) is a corporation that provides investment advisory services to several entities including the Vanguard family of mutual funds, offshore pooled investment vehicles and institutional clients of Vanguard’s international subsidiaries.
-It currently has more than $151 billion in assets under management and 793 financial advisors on staff.

 The Vanguard Group was founded in 1975, and it advises clients according to investment strategies including indexing and active management.
 If you’re an individual looking for a financial advisor, you may be looking for Vanguard Personal Advisor Services, the company's robo-advisor service.